 Haunting Hickory Hill & Rosslyn

-And what of Rosslyn’s spiritual dimension?
+I’m still hunting for evidence of a ghostly Mrs. Ross haunting the halls (or windows)of Hickory Hill.
+And what about Rosslyn’s spiritual dimension?
 My bride claims psychic faculties and denies the presence of ghosts in our home.
 But it strikes me as unlikely that almost two centuries would fail to produce a ghost or two.

 During Rosslyn’s renovation, several contractors mentioned signs of a ghost on the third floor.
-I’ll ask after any such recollections.
 For my part, I can not confirm any lingering spirits, but maybe the prolonged renovation process sent them scampering for more congenial circumstances.
 The endless whine of saws and the thwump-thwump of hammers may have driven Rosslyn’s ghosts up to Hickory Hill!
 But I’ll continue to poke around, and I promise to share any spooky discoveries.

 From Hickory Hill to Homeport